 CLEVELAND, Nov.
 4 (UPI) -- "Cannonball.
 Cannonball coming!"

-That could have been a "Caddyshack" reference umpire Joe West tossed to the classic comedy film's star Bill Murray when he talked to him during Game 7 of the World Series Nov.
-2 in Cleveland.
-A couple months later it looks like he dodged a bullet.
+That could have been something umpire Joe West whispered to Bill Murray when he talked to him during Game 7 of the World Series Wednesday in Cleveland.

-West had the Striker under contract, pending his personal inspection, according to the seller from Reel Deal Yachts in Fort Lauderdale.
+West has the Striker under contract, pending his personal inspection, according to the seller from Reel Deal Yachts in Fort Lauderdale.